-Information will be updated here the event of school closure due to adverse weather.
+Information will be updated here in the event of a school closure due to adverse weather.

 Snow & Ice

 In the event of severe weather conditions, we have to consider key issues to make judgements about school closure.
 Closing the school is the very last option for us: